How do I register to attend an IPU Assembly?

 Where do I go to receive my credentials?

-At the Assembly venue, IPU’s registration and information desk will handle all accreditation matters, including information to be included in the final list of participants.
+At the Assembly venue, the IPU’s registration and information desk will handle all accreditation matters, including information to be included in the final list of participants.

 ID badges should be worn at all times for security reasons.